abroniewski/MobilityDB-workshop-dashboards/doc/AIS_Dashboard_Notion_Export/AIS_Dashboard.md

 - MobilityDB, on top of PostgreSQL and PostGIS
 - Grafana (version 9.0.7)

-# Setting up Postgres Database
+# Setting up the Data Source

-Follow section 1.1 to 1.6 of the AIS workshop to setup a Postgres database with the AIS data that will be used for visualization.

-**or**

-Connect to Azure server to access prepared data.
-(Instructions
+Data for the workshop is loaded into a MobilityDB database hosted on Azure, with all login information provided in the [Sign-in and Connect to Data Source] section below.

+The raw data in CSV format is also available on the [MobilityDB-workshop repository](https://github.com/MobilityDB/MobilityDB-workshop/blob/master/data/ais_data.zip).

-# Setting up Visualization Dashboard
+# Setting up the Visualization Dashboard

 We can use [Grafana](https://grafana.com/), an open-source technology, to create a business intelligence dashboard.
 This will allow different users to setup their own queries and visualizations, or easily slice through data in a visual way for non-technical users.